 The solutions for repairing SD cards and flash drives might be similar, but they are a different kind of hardware.
-For SD cards, there could be several issues preventing you from accessing them on your computer.
+For SD cards, there could be several issues preventing you from accessing data on your computer.

 While most of the modern laptops and 2-in-1 devices feature an SD card slot, the same is a no-show on desktops.
 That’s why people take the help of cheap external card readers which run into problems more often.